 I’m obsessed with creating my daughters’ keepsake boxes right now.
 I’ve collected meaningful items from their 1st year of life such as favorite onesies, adored small toys and souvenir trinkets from our vacation to Santa Fe this summer.
 Eventually, the girls’ baby bracelets and a few photographs will be added.

 To make sure I wasn’t leaving out any important items, I went to Etsy and did a search for “baby keepsake.”
-Sure enough, I quickly found some additional must-haves for a baby’s keepsake box (and inspiration for another post: 13 Bizarre Baby Keepsakes).
+Sure enough, I quickly found some additional must-haves for a baby’s keepsake box.
 Here they are:

 11 Must-Haves for Your Baby’s Keepsake Box 1 of 12